julianchurchill/text-adventure/README.md

 - [FEATURE] Complete walkthrough for TTA2
 - [FEATURE] Add 'quick hint' in parallel to walkthrough.
 Add lines like '# quick hint: Have you tried the butchers?' and present the next one after the current score as a toast.
 - [FEATURE] Write a walkthrough for TTA1
+- [BUG] Occasionally the 9-patch bottom strip is partially drawn over the text at the bottom of the screen.
+Ensure the bottom padding is enough that the text is never drawn at the same position as the 9-patch strip.
 - [BUG] Oubliette should vanish after the fire shield is used to defend the town's watch, _not_ after talking to cabal again
 - [DEV] Add walkthrough verification unit test to play through walkthrough and check score is as expected at each stage
 - [DEV] Add '# waypoint <name>' into walkthrough text file and auto generate waypoint files during build